riceissa/issarice.com/wiki/my-uw-essays.md

 intoxicating.
 Philosophically, knowing that all of my accomplishments would soon be washed clean by the rain was disconcerting but also oddly pleasing.

+# See also

+- A few people I know have similarly posted their college application essays online, including [Brian Tomasik](http://briantomasik.com/other-writings/#College_essays).